Rupert Smith

 General Sir Rupert Anthony Smith, (born 13 December 1943) is a retired British Army officer and author of The Utility of Force.
-He was a senior commander during the Gulf War, for which he was recognised with the award of the Distinguished Service Order (DSO), and again during the Bosnian War, for which he was recognised with the award of a bar to his DSO.
+He was a senior commander during the Gulf War, for which he was recognised with appointment as a Companion of the Distinguished Service Order (DSO), and again during the Bosnian War, for which he was recognised with the award of a bar to his DSO insignia.
 He later became Deputy Supreme Allied Commander Europe.

 Early life and education

 Smith was born in Chelmsford, Essex, England on 13 December 1943, the son of Irving Smith and Joan Debenham.
 His father was a New Zealand fighter ace in the Battle of Britain who later led No. 487 Squadron RNZAF before rising to group captain in the service of the Royal Air Force.

 Smith was educated at the Haileybury and Imperial Service College and later at the Royal Military Academy Sandhurst.